-Top Six Things to Avoid When Planning Your Company Retreat
+Top Six Things to Avoid When Planning Your Company off-site

-We’ve explored how to plan a company retreat AND the steps for setting a budget.
-But here’s a list of what NOT to do when organizing your team’s offsite.
-Below are some common mistakes that people often make when planning a company retreat….avoid these pitfalls and you’ll set yourself up for a positive experience all around.
+We’ve explored how to plan a company off-site AND the steps for setting a budget.
+But here’s a list of what NOT to do when organizing your team’s retreats.
+Below are some common mistakes that people often make when planning a company off-site….avoid these pitfalls and you’ll set yourself up for a positive experience all around.

 1. Overplanning